-Professional Diploma in Accounting, Auditing and Taxation is a non-regulated professional qualification designed by London School of Finance and Law for finance students and professionals who want to upgrade existing knowledge and skills in areas related to accounting, audit and UK tax law.
+Professional Diploma in Accounting, Auditing and Taxation is a non-regulated professional qualification designed by London School of Finance and Law for finance students and practitioners who want to upgrade existing knowledge and skills in areas related to accounting, auditing and UK tax law.

 - Financial accounting

 - Management accounting

 - Corporate and business law

 - Taxation and tax compliance